Fath-zeena/RunPick-Android/README.md

 2. Open the project in Android Studio.
 3. Let Gradle sync and download the required dependencies.
 4. Build and run the application on an Android device or emulator.
+5. You may have to change 'runpick' hyperlink to your preferred web app domain in 'MainActivity.kt' file.